July 9 - August 3, 2018. Application Deadline: Friday, May 25, 2018

-This program will be offered in Flint, Grand Rapids, and Greater Lansing.
+This program takes place in Flint, Grand Rapids, and East Lansing.

 The Scholars intensive program is non-residential.
 The students will meet Monday through Friday and will require daily attendance and participation at the assigned COE community site.
 This four-week intensive summer experience exposes students to the world of medicine and becoming a physician.
 Programming for this four-week experience includes: